Renault Twizy: Sales

 Since its market launch in March 2012, global sales reached 9,020 units through the end of 2012, of which, 9,015 units were sold in Europe, making the Twizy the best-selling plug-in electric vehicle in the European market that year.
-In France, a total of 1,551 units were registered through June 2012, including 1,212 Twizy 80s and 339 Twizy 45s, representing a market share of 89% in the heavy quadricycle segment, and a market share of 28.5% among all categories of electric vehicles sold in France during the first half of 2012, surpassing the Bollore Bluecar, the top selling highway-capable all-electric car during this time period.
+In France, a total of 1,551 units were registered through June 2012, including 1,212 Twizy 80s and 339 Twizy 45s, representing a market share of 89% in the heavy quadricycle segment, and a market share of 28.5% among all categories of electric vehicles sold in France during the first half of 2012, surpassing the Bolloré Bluecar, the top selling highway-capable all-electric car during this time period.

 Global sales fell 66.4% in 2013 from 2012, with 3,025 units delivered.
 Cumulative sales reached 14,160 units through October 2014.
 As of October 2014, the best-selling markets were Germany with 3,728 units and France with 3,276 units, followed by Italy with 2,265 units, Spain with 1,292, and Benelux with 1,137 units delivered since 2011.
 The milestone of 15,000 Twizys sold worldwide was achieved in April 2015.

 In 2016, Renault introduced the Twizy to Ecuador, along with the Renault Kangoo, expecting to import at least 150 to 200 units between the two models.
 The carmaker teamed with a shopping centre in Cumbayá (a suburb of Quito) and the Ecuadorean Production Ministry to hold a draw for two examples in an introductory campaign.
 The winners received their cars on 17 February.
 All subsequent units are scheduled to arrive in-country from June, 2016, and will retail from US$14,990.
 Sales in Latin America totaled 305 units through May 2016, with Colombia as the regional market leader with 252 units, followed by Brazil with 34 units.
 The Renault Twizy 40 was certified by Transport Canada in March 2016, and was scheduled to be released on the Canadian market by mid-2016.

 As of May 2016, Twizy sales led by Germany with 4,404 units, followed by France with 4,048, Italy with 2,696, Spain with 1,551, Benelux with 1,355, and Switzerland with 1,141.
 Until December 2016, a total of 18,592 units had been sold in Europe, representing 96.1% of global sales.
 Global sales since inception totaled 29,118 units through December 2019.

 In 2020, Renault India said they were considering offering a stripped-down version of the Twizy Cargo for the Indian market.

 Carsharing programs

-Renault tested a carsharing program called Twizy Way in Saint-Quentin-en-Yvelines, France, beginning in late June 2012.
-During the testing phase the program operated with a fleet of 50 Renault Twizys distributed over a pilot area covering around 27 sqkm, and around 200 were allowed to sign up for testing.
+Renault tested a carsharing program called Twizy Way in Saint-Quentin-en-Yvelines, France, beginning in late-June 2012.
+During the testing phase, the program operated with a fleet of 50 Renault Twizys distributed over a pilot area covering around 27 sqkm, and around 200 were allowed to sign up for testing.
 Twizy Way opened the service to the general public in December 2012.

 In 2015, the Scoot scooter sharing company offered rides within San Francisco in the "Scoot Quad", a Twizy with Nissan badging.